GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 #### Folder

 When importing Excel® files, a folder with the file name as title is created in the hierarchy of the SpecIF data-set.
-For each worksheet a subfolder is created with it‘s name as a title.
+For each worksheet a subfolder is created with its name as a title.

 #### Resources